 Filmed over 13 years, Boyhood is not only one of the most detailed and exquisite portrayals of the journey to adulthood ever seen of film.
 But also a glorious technical achievement in filmmaking.
 This is a film that wears its heart on its sleeve, showing the joy, fear and emotion of coming of age in a way few films before or after have managed to achieve.

-Satyajit Rays film trilogy following Apu from childhood to adulthood in a rural Bengali village, changed Indian cinema.
-Moving the focus from the song and dance of classic Bollywood, to the ultra-realism and authenticity of life in Bengali during the early 20th Century.
+Satyajit Rays film trilogy following Apu from childhood to adulthood in his rural Bengali village, changed Indian cinema.
+With the intention of shifting the focus from song and dance to realism and authenticity.
+In turn creating one of finest trilogies of film of the 20th Century.

 Although made separately over the period 1955 – 1959, Ray’s trilogy works beautifully as a single film.
-Charting Apu (Pather Panchali) from his childhood roaming the forests and fields of his home village, to his eventual adult responsibilities.
-Apu’s hopes and dreams conflicting with the poverty of his home in a sublime character study that understands the role of place and community in opportunity.
+Each film dovetailing into a truly stunning and unique journey.
+As we follow Apu (Pather Panchali) from childhood to adulthood.
+His hopes and dreams conflicting with the poverty of home in a sublime character study.
+One that understands the role of place and community in opportunity.

-Based on his novel published back in 1999, Chbosky’s own adaptation of his book is full of honesty in its portrayal of the challenges and joy of friendship and self discovery during adolescence.
-With a talented cast Perks of Being a Wallflower glows with the intensity and need for belonging in youth.
-Alongside self discovery and realisation that directly affect personal development on the journey to adulthood.
+Based on the novel of the same name published back 1999.
+Chbosky’s adaptation of his book is full of honesty and sincerity in its portrayal friendship and self discovery during adolescence.
+Consequently shining with the intensity and need for belonging inherent in youth.
+While dovetailing this with the self discovery and realisation of personal development on the journey to adulthood.

-Beautifully exploring the role of friendships and relationships in building identity, Perks is not afraid to show the joy of belonging and fear of isolation in equal measure.
-While tackling issues of childhood trauma and abuse within a gentle, yet ultimately extremely powerful narrative.
+Beautifully exploring the role of friendships and relationships in building identity.
+This is a film unafraid to show the joy of belonging and fear of isolation in equal measure.
+While also tackling issues of childhood trauma and abuse within a gentle, yet extremely powerful narrative.

-Mike Nichols 1967 masterpiece of multi-layered filmmaking is as much a discussion piece on generational change as it is a comedy/drama of youthful sexual adventure.
-Based on the novel by Charles Webb, Nichols brings together an unlikely cast in a film that still feels as fresh and engaging now as it did on its release in 1967.
+Mike Nichols’ 1967 masterpiece is as much a discussion piece on generational change as it is a youthful comedy/drama.
+Based on the novel by Charles Webb, Nichols brings together an unlikely cast.
+In a film that still feels as fresh and engaging now as it did on its release.

-Following 21-year-old Ben (Dustin Hoffman) on his return from college, Bens world is thrown upside down at meeting the eloquent but predatory figure of Mrs Robinson (Anne Bancroft) at a family party.
-Thrown into a world of secret sex and adult complication, Ben’s real education in relationships becomes tied to the woman who seduces him.
+21-year-old Ben (Dustin Hoffman) returns from college to his stale family home to find little has changed.
+Despite the social upheaval of 60s America.
+However, Bens world is thrown upside down at meeting the eloquent but predatory figure of Mrs Robinson (Anne Bancroft).
+His need for adventure finally finding a voice in a world of secret sex and adult complication.
+As Ben’s real education becomes tied to an older woman.

 In many ways, the Graduate plays to a classic fantasy of heterosexual college boys.
 However, in others this is a nuanced exploration of generational and sociatol change in 1960’s America.
 Eloquently exploring the interface between two generations seeking freedom from a restrictive family, community and society.